godalming123/common-assembly/readme.md

     - Fast
     - Clear error messages:
       - A warning for unused variables
+      - Add support for printing multiple parser or compiler errors each time the compiler is ran rathor then only printing one at a time
     - Suppports lots of compilation targets:
       - WASM
       - X86-64